Jan Zaveck

-Dejan Zavec (born 13 March 1976), best known as Jan Zaveck, is a Slovenian former professional boxer who competed from 2003 to 2015.
+Dejan Zavec (born 13 March 1976), best known as Jan Zaveck, is a Slovenian former professional boxer and a former politician who competed from 2003 to 2015.
 He held the IBF welterweight title from 2009 to 2011, and challenged once for the WBA super-welterweight title in 2015.
-Zaveck is the only Slovenian boxer to have held a world title, and was named Slovenian Sportsperson of the Year in 2010.
+Zaveck was the first Slovenian boxer to have held a world title, and was named Slovenian Sportsperson of the Year in 2010.
+From May 2022 to September 2023, he served as a member of the Slovenian National Assembly.

 Early life

 Dejan Zavec was born in Trdobojci, Slovenia, then part of Yugoslavia.
 He spent his youth in Gabrnik in the Slovene Hills (Slovenske gorice) and in Ptuj.
 He developed an interest in boxing at an early age.
 As a teenager, he joined the boxing club in Maribor.
 Later he resided in Gabrnik and in the city of Magdeburg, Saxony-Anhalt, Germany.

 In 2006, he graduated from the Faculty for Physical Education in Novi Sad, Serbia.

 Professional career

 Early career

 Zavec started boxing at the age of 16.
 As an amateur, he fought in the 1995, 1997 and 1999 World championships.

 Zavec turned professional in 2003, winning his first 26 fights.
 Early in his career, Zavec was briefly signed with Don King, but returned to Europe after the legendary promoter was unable to secure his bouts.
 Resuming his career in Germany with SES Boxing, Zavec earned a number of regional titles, including the WBO and IBF Inter-Continental and German (BDB) Welterweight Titles.

 In 2008, Zavec traveled to Poland to meet Rafal Jackiewicz for the EBU European Welterweight Title.
 After twelve rounds, a controversial split decision was announced in the Polish fighter's favor.
 The bout was Zavec's first professional loss.